Turning the pages of the Wollaton Antiphonal

 The Wollaton Antiphonal is an extremely rare example of a late medieval church service book.
 It is one of only two known surviving English Antiphonals decorated with illuminated miniatures as well as intricate borders.
 It is exceptional both for its quality and its long association with a particular parish, that of St Leonard’s, Wollaton in Nottinghamshire.

-The links below offer access to 75 pages from this sumptuous manuscript.
+The link below offers access to 75 pages from this sumptuous manuscript.

 The turning the pages technology